mlewis7127/code-modernisation-strands-agent/README.md

 - **Orchestrator Agent**: Workflow decisions and tool coordination
 - **Design Analysis Specialist**: Analyzing code architecture and intent
 - **Python Implementation Specialist**: Creating idiomatic Python from designs
-- **Quality Analysis Specialist**: Code quality, security, and best practices analysis
-- **Code Improvement Specialist**: Applying recommendations to enhance code
+- **Python Code Improvement Specialist**: Combined analysis and improvement in a single pass
 - **Python Compiler Tool**: Validates Python code using Bedrock AgentCore (direct API, not an agent)

 This approach provides **consistent, reliable performance** with a proven, stable model.